12.1. Code Optimization First Steps: Code Profiling

 The

-function will execute ahead of time as a function of n (the gap between consecutive prime numbers can be arbitrarily large), it is certain thatisPrime
+whileloop in thegetNextPrimefunction will continue running until a prime is discovered.
+Although it is difficult to determine the number of times thewhileloop in thegetNextPrimefunction will execute ahead of time as a function of n (the gap between consecutive prime numbers can be arbitrarily large), it is certain thatisPrimeexecutes on every iteration of thewhileloop. -

 The